• Skip to primary navigation

 Sounds kinda weird, huh?
 It gets better.
 He proposed to me as the result of a very famous New Orleans sandwich - the Muffaletta!

-He'd never heard of them before, but had a rabid love of olives.
-I remembered the delicious Italian sandwich I'd experienced in New Orleans, and decided that he HAD to try one.
+He'd never heard of them before, but had a rabid love of olives - I knew he’d love the olive dressing involved with that delicious Italian sandwich I'd experienced in New Orleans.

 Muffulettas appeared to be pretty hard to come by in Minnesota, so I made him one, from scratch.
 He went out and bought my ring the next day!
 LOL.